-Once DR has received and reviewed the student’s application and disability documentation, the student will be contacted to schedule an Intake meeting.
-During this meeting, the student will talk with a DR staff member about their individual needs, specific accommodation requests, and how their academic functioning is impacted by their disability.
+Once Accessibility and Accommodations has received and reviewed the student’s application and disability documentation, the student will be contacted to schedule an Intake meeting.
+During this meeting, the student will talk with a Accessibility and Accommodations staff member about their individual needs, specific accommodation requests, and how their academic functioning is impacted by their disability.

 4. Accommodations meeting

-Once all eligibility requirements have been met and accommodations have been determined, the student will meet with a DR staff member to discuss the process of receiving accommodations, including sending accommodation letters to professors each semester.
+Once all eligibility requirements have been met and accommodations have been determined, the student will meet with a Accessibility and Accommodations staff member to discuss the process of receiving accommodations, including sending accommodation letters to professors each semester.

 Accommodation Procedures for Students Enrolled in the Juris Doctor Program

 This policy applies to students enrolled in the Juris Doctor program through the Cumberland School of Law who wish to request accommodations.
-The information provided outlines the collaborative procedures between Disability Resources and the Director of Student Services and ADA Compliance for the Cumberland School of Law.
+The information provided outlines the collaborative procedures between Accessibility and Accommodations and the Director of Student Services and ADA Compliance for the Cumberland School of Law.

-The office of Disability Resources is responsible for verifying disability and determining eligible accommodations for all students enrolled in the University.
+The office of Accessibility and Accommodations is responsible for verifying disability and determining eligible accommodations for all students enrolled in the University.
 Once a student has been deemed eligible to receive accommodations, accommodation support is provided to assist the student in following procedures for notifying faculty and making appropriate arrangements to receive accommodations each semester.